 - What evidence is needed for a sports injury claim?

-- What are the types of different sports accidents?
+- What are the types of different sports accidents cases we take?

 Sports Injury Lawyers in Kansas City, MO

 If you or a loved one have received sports injuries, do not hesitate to contact the Kansas City personal injury lawyers at Dickerson Oxton, LLC.
 Even if you are not a professional athlete, sports injuries have the potential to impact your daily life to the extent of even simple walking.
 If you were previously an active person, receiving a debilitating injury can impact you not only physically but also emotionally.
 Our attorneys understand the pain you are going through and will work tirelessly to remedy the situation.
 Contact our law firm today for your initial free consultation with a compassionate Kansas City sports injury lawyer.

 How Do You Know If You Have a Sports Injury Case?

 As with other personal injury claims in Kansas City, the main legal concept involved in most sports injuries cases is negligence.
 Negligence is someone’s breach of duty to the victim, which causes the victim’s injuries.
 Generally, you will only have a sports injuries case if someone else’s negligence caused your damages.
 An exception would be if you have a product liability claim against a sports gear manufacturer for a defective product, in which case you may not have to prove negligence.